meetguogengli/PreWork-Game/README.md

 that with the reduced cost?
 And what to do if the website crashes or becomes inaccessible when they experience large traffic?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
-Be specific. (recommended 100 - 300 words)
+Be specific. (recommended 100 - 300 words) <br>
-[YOUR ANSWER HERE]
+If I had more time, I would consider more features.
+Such as the interactivity of the gaming experience.
+From my gaming experience, the gaming experience I enjoy the most is with my best friends, not myself stay at home and play games.
+So if we can build the interactivity of this Light & Sound Memory game, for example, we can allow two users to participate in the game together, let the first user issue instructions in front.
+And then let the second user to follow.
+This would be just like a teacher taught you to play the piano when you were a child and you imitated the teacher's motions.
+In addition, we can also add some creative features.
+For example, we can use these buttons with different sounds to create some songs and then share our creations with friends.